SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 - Run a Lighthouse test
 - choose an incognito browsing page
 - go to [https://developers.google.com/speed/pagespeed/insights/] and add your DNS address [http://192.168.1.87:53105] and run analyze (note that your app must be running the final build version on your local server)
+- push final changes to github
+- create Netifly account - drag and drop build folder into the dashboard section - the app is auto deployed